dnlatt/udacity-ios/LattSports/readme.md

 3. Persistence

    - This app use Coredata for persistence.
 When the application is first loaded, the app will check for internet connection.
 If it’s connected to the internet, the app will fetch data from API and store in CoreData.
-If a user clicks on the ‘refresh’ button, the App will fetch new data from the Network.
+If a user pull the table, system will perform refresh function and the App will fetch new data from the Network.
 If user isn’t connected to the internet, app will fetch data from Core Data and display it to user.

 ## How to build
 Open the Xcode project and build as normal.
 No sepcial set up is required.

 ## Requirements
-- Xcode 13
-- Swift 5
+The app was built using Xcode 11.7 and Swift 5

 ## License